zama-ai/concrete-ml/docs/developer-guide/project_setup.md

 Docker automatically creates and sources a venv in ~/dev_venv/

 The venv persists thanks to volumes.
-It also creates a volume for ~/.cache to speed up later reinstallations.
+It also creates a volume for ~/.cache to speedup later reinstallations.
 You can check which Docker volumes exist with:

 ```shell
 docker volume ls